Courses

 Course Overview: U.S. Government is a required course designed to prepare students to be well-informed American citizens.
 Students will study the history of the U.S. government system, from its precursors to the present day, and will analyze the Declaration of Independence, the U.S. Constitution, state and federal laws, Supreme Court decisions, and other significant primary sources in order to glean an understanding of American government and how it became what it is.

-Government AP/CC
+US Government & Civics AP/CC

 Grade Level: 12